chainsaws-dev/paintings-shop/README.md

-# Web server for paintings shop
+# Web server for recipes and shopping list
-Web server made for storing data paintings and e-commerce based on GO.
+Web server made for storing data on shopping lists and recipes based on GO.
+Made as easy to handle as possible.
 (in development)

+Frontend source for this backend is available [here](https://github.com/chainsaws-dev/paintings-shop)

 ## Prerequisites
 Several ffmpeg libraries reqired: